Whoa Is Me

-"Whoa Is Me" is the third single by Down with Webster from the band's debut EP, Time To Win, Vol. 1.
+"Whoa Is Me" is a song by Canadian rap rock group Down with Webster.
+It was released as the third single from the band's debut EP, Time to Win, Vol. I, released on June 15, 2010.
 The song became successful in Canada, debuting at number 74 on the Canadian Hot 100 and peaking at number 13.
-The song was certified Platinum in Canada in January, 2011 with over 80,000 digital downloads.
+The song was certified platinum in Canada in January 2011 with over 80,000 digital downloads.
+It was later certified double platinum by Music Canada in March 2013.

+Composition

+"Whoa Is Me" was written by Tyler Armes, Patrick Gillett, Cameron Hunter, Andrew Martino and Martin Seja, while production was handled by the band and James Robertson.
+The song is a slow-tempo track, blending electronic beats and guitars, with hip-hop influences.
+Hunter said the song was "meant to be a little bit of a jab" and "very tongue in cheek."
+He also described the sound as "dark," which was something the group wanted to accomplish.

 Music video

 The music video for "Whoa Is Me" was filmed at the Sound Academy in Toronto on July 28, 2010.
 It was directed by Aaron A. The video premiered on MuchMusic on August 31, 2010.
 It debuted on the MuchMusic Countdown at number 30 on the week of September 2, 2010, and reached number 1 on the week of October 28, 2010.
 The video was posted on YouTube/Vevo on August 31, 2010 and passed one million views in November of that year.

 The music video features the band acting like celebrities with shots of them performing the song.
 In an interview with Dose.ca, Cam explained how the song "was originally kind of meant to be an ironic stab at that kind of life, that, like, overly hyped, almost celebrity-for-no-good-reason kind of phenomenon that's been going on."
 He also explained that none of the video actually rings true to how they really act: "Oh!
 Absolutely none of it, except when we're on stage.
 I think that's the only look you get into what we actually do.
 I think everything else is meant to be over the top and ridiculous."
 He also talked about how the performance scene was recorded at "maybe triple the speed of what it's normally done at, and then, in post-production, we slowed it down.
 It gives this cool effect where it looks like you're in time, but you're still in slow motion."

 The music video received four nominations at the 2011 MuchMusic Video Awards, winning one, Pop Video of the Year.
 The other three nominations were Video of the Year, UR Fave: Artist, and UR Fave: Video.